 Did you start studying German?
 Now, you probably already met “Accusative”.
 German cases often unsettle students as they do not fully understand their meaning.
 After reading this article, you will be a pro in terms of “Accusative” and ready for our upcoming adventure called “Dative”.

 German sentences are built up by four cases.
-Depending on your first language or the ones which you have already studied, it will be easier or harder for you to understand their concept.
+Depending on your first language or the ones which you have already studied, it will be easier or harder for you to understand the concept of German grammar.
 However, you should be aware of the fact that you cannot (!) run away from studying the four cases (4 Fälle) if you wish to accomplish a level anywhere higher than A1.
-Also, you should know that once you have understood their concept, you have already won half the battle.
+Also, you should know that once you have understood their idea, you have already won half the battle.

 In the last article – The Ultimate Guide to understand the German Nominative! – I discussed the concept of the first German case Nominative.
 As a quick reminder: Its role is to describe the subject – somebody or something that does something in the sentence.

 Now, when we want to start building sentences that are a little more complex and include a second person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object which we can do by using Accusative, Dative, and Genitive.
 In this article, we will only focus on Accusative as the other two cases will be relevant in the next two pieces of this article series.

 To understand when to use Accusative (Akkusativ) you need to internalize the following idea: